 In most applications, the whole flower is used.
 It comes in the form of a pellet, tablet, gel or cream.
 Some things to keep in mind when administering Arnica or any homeopathic medicine; it’s not that same as administering a traditional medicine and it’s important to understand this.

 1. MORE IS NOT BETTER and upping the amounts of pellets beyond the typical dosage DOES NOT increase the dosage like it does with traditional drugs.

-2. Dosage and dosage frequency is not determined by how much your dog weighs.
+2. Arnica dosage for dogs and dosage frequency is not determined by how much your dog weighs.
 It is determined by your dog’s symptoms, frequency of the symptoms and the category in which they fall (recent, seasonal, chronic).
 Typically 3 pellets are considered a dose, but this really depends on the dog’s condition and what the problem is.
 A dose can be anywhere between 1-5 pellets depending on the severity.

 3. Example: Arthritis is known as a chronic condition, meaning it has made a home in your dog’s body.
 The typical dosage for chronic conditions is one dose 3 times daily.
 Remember, one dose is generally considered up to 3 pellets.
 While 6C is considered low potency; 30C is considered in the middle when it comes to potency and seems to work well for arthritis.

 4. Another example: If your dog hurts his leg running, etc., this would fall into the the category of “recent” category.
 3 doses of 30C every 4 hours for two days would be good in this case.
 If it’s a stubborn injury, you can give 5 pellets every 4 hours for three days.